 Why didn’t Abrams combine the two “missing dogs” scenes and place them before the attack on the Sheriff?
 Lucy goes missing, we see the bulletin board, and instead of Joe doing nothing with this information (as in the movie), he goes to his father, from whom he’s estranged, and tries to tell him.
 But Jackson’s distracted, and he knows his son to be foolish and frivolous, so he doesn’t pay attention.
 Which is when the other police officer brings him the map.
 And Jackson looks at his son with something like respect, beginning the bond that will adhere by the end of the film, then back at the map with increasing concern.

 Then you can go gas station, Maybe.
-I might not even have done that.
-It’s still too much of a reveal too early in the film.
+It still might be too early for the reveal.

 That’s one thing Steven Spielberg knew: When to hide the alien/monster and when to reveal it.
 I’m not sure Abrams has that talent.